Summer 2026 is almost full. 13 weeks remaining. Check dates →

 One king, one room with two doubles, and one double.
 Three bedrooms, two baths.
 Comfortable for families and groups.

-Brothers up the street, family on the water.
-If you need anything — a restaurant recommendation, a stuck lock, a lobster — someone is always close.
+If you need anything, a restaurant recommendation, a stuck lock, or help getting set up on the water, someone is always close.

 The Fire Pit

 When the sun drops behind the harbor and the sailboats go still, the fire pit comes to life.
-This is where the day ends at 2042 Main Road — with the sound of the water, the glow of the coals, and nowhere you need to be.
+This is where the day ends at 2042 Main Road.
+The sound of the water, the glow of the coals, and nowhere you need to be.

 Things To Do